Fearycxy/js_game/README.md

 # js_game
-just for leaning js and write for fan
+just for learning js and write for fan